 Before you hit your plan limit we'll email you letting you know that you are running low on Action Credits and should either upgrade or tweak your workflows.
 If you use 100% of your Action Credits we'll email you.
 All overage actions will be kept in the queue.
 Once a new month starts, or if you upgrade your account, you'll be able to re-run the actions that were stopped.

-What Happens If A Batch Hits My Plan Limits?
+What Happens If A Bulk Operation Hits My Plan Limits?

-All batches are evaluated before the execution of the batch starts.
-This means that we will never start a batch, partially complete the tasks, and then stop the batch somewhere in the middle.
-If your batch is evaluated and is not rejected due to plan limits, we will stop the batch and email you about the problem.
+All bulk operations are evaluated before the execution of the bulk operation starts.
+This means that we will never start a bulk operation, partially complete the tasks, and then stop the bulk operation somewhere in the middle.
+If your bulk operation is evaluated and is not rejected due to plan limits (daily quota), we will stop the bulk operation and email you about the problem.